ludo6577/VrMultiplatform/README.md

 ## How to use it

-Here are the different step to reproduce this example project
+Here are the different steps to reproduce this sample project

 #### 1) Importing Cardboard SDK

-After importing the **Cardboard SDK** you can see that it create a folder in **Assets/Plugins/Android**:
+After importing the **Cardboard SDK** you can see that it creates a folder in **Assets/Plugins/Android**:

 ![Import Cardboard](/Images/ImportCardboard.png?raw=true "Import Cardboard")